UN group demands reversal of Swiss minaret ban

 Generally, the committee said that it was “impressed by the positive developments” in Switzerland since 2009, the last time it met to appraise the country.

-It highlighted for praise the establishing of the National Commission for the Prevention of Tortureexternal link (NCPT), in 2010, as well as a 2012 federal law aiming do more to combat forced marriages.
+It highlighted for praise the establishing of the National Commission for the Prevention of Tortureexternal link (NCPT), in 2010, as well as a 2012 law aiming do more to combat forced marriages.

 However, it did raise concern about several areas – mainly involving religious discrimination and police discrimination against ethnic minorities.